Crystal Meth Anonymous

-History and demographics
+History

 CMA was founded on September 16, 1994 in West Hollywood, California by Bill Coffey, a member of the 12 step recovery community in Los Angeles for over two decades at the time.
 The first group held its first meeting at the West Hollywood Alcohol and Drug Center.
 As of 2015, CMA had a presence in over 100 metropolitan areas of the United States, as well as parts of the United Kingdom, Canada, Australia, and Iran.
 The first CMA World Service Conference was held in Park City, Utah in October 2008, during which the CMA Conference Charter was adopted.
 The purpose of the conference is to bring together elected delegates from CMA groups from across the world to meet as guardians of the world services and of the Twelve Steps and Twelve Traditions of CMA, the same Twelve Steps and Twelve Traditions followed by Alcoholics Anonymous.
 The conference does not act as a governing body of CMA, but rather as the service body for the organization.

-At the first General Service Conference, the delegates adopted that:The Fellowship of Crystal Meth Anonymous works a Twelve Step program of recovery.
+At the first General Service Conference, the delegates adopted that:

+The Fellowship of Crystal Meth Anonymous works a Twelve Step program of recovery.
 We have not felt the need to elaborate in great detail a specific CMA approach to the Twelve Steps: too many other excellent outlines already exist for following these spiritual principles.
 But our experience has shown that without the Steps we could not stay sober.

+Demographics

 In 2002, the U.S. Department of Health and Human Services estimated 12 million people, age 12 and over, had used methamphetamine—600,000 of which were estimated to be current users—with a growth rate of approximately 300,000 new users per year.
 In 2005, a Los Angeles clinic estimated that one out of three gay or bisexual HIV-positive men admitted to using methamphetamine.
 Methamphetamine lowers a user's inhibitions, increasing the likelihood of engaging in unprotected sex and sharing needles.
 In large metropolitan areas, such as Atlanta, Chicago, Miami and Washington, D.C., many CMA groups are designated as gay, or are de facto gay.
 As CMA's popularity grew, the growth of meetings spread to large non-gay communities such as those in Phoenix and Minneapolis.